The Flying Classroom (1954 film)

 The Flying Classroom (Das fliegende Klassenzimmer) is a 1954 West German family comedy film directed by Kurt Hoffmann and starring Paul Dahlke, Heliane Bei and Paul Klinger.
 It is an adaptation of the 1933 novel The Flying Classroom by Erich Kästner.
+It was a great success in Germany.

 It was made at the Bavaria Studios in Munich.
 The film's sets were designed by the art directors Kurt Herlth and Robert Herlth.
 It was shot on location in Bavaria and Tyrol.